alvare/clrnds-blog/posts/2017-12-10-sorting-pixels-in-rust.md

 ## Actually sorting

-This is where I spent most of the time, and still couldn't get it to do exactly what I wanted to do, though it works.
+This is where I spent most of the time, and still couldn't get it to do exactly what I wanted to do, but it works.

 Here is the actual sorting code: